Data File Migration

 userid password CD ..
 PWD BINARY GET SIMOTIME.DATA.DATAFILE c:\CONLIB01\FTPLIB01\DATAFILE.DAT QUIT

-The preceding script is executed from the WinTel system.
-To execute from the mainframe the GET statement would need to be changed to a PUT statement.
+The preceding script is executed from a Windows System.
+To execute from an IBM Mainframe System the GET statement would need to be changed to a PUT statement.

 This type of conversion may be based on a business requirement but is quite often required prior to the file transfer process.
 For example, when using FTP it will be necessary to convert a VSAM, KSDS to a sequential file in order to download the data using FTP.
 Once the sequential file is downloaded it must be converted to a Keyed, Index file in Micro Focus format.